jullienl/HPE-Synergy-OneView-demos/Powershell/Image Streamer/README.md

    >The Image Streamer backup feature does not backup OS volumes, only the golden Images if present.

  The function supports common parameters `-verbose`, `-whatif`, and `-confirm`.

+ > The backup of the Image Streamer is done through HPE OneView

 ## Download